Author: Melissa Fery, Oregon State University Small Farms Program

 On a recent farm tour, Beth Hoinacki of Goodfoot Farm showed a great example of re-purposing a broken chest freezer into a seed germination chamber.
 “The most expensive part was the new latch, purchased to keep the door securely closed,” said Beth.
 With a little wiring and experimentation with light bulb wattage to get the needed temperature, she is able to germinate tomatoes and peppers with ease.
 Beth cautioned, “You need to watch carefully because once the seed has germinated you need to get them out, otherwise they’ll turn leggy without sunlight.”

 Designing equipment to solve problems and increase efficiency

 Keeping fruit and vegetables fresh to minimize spoilage often requires cold storage, a cost that many small-scale farms can’t justify.
 What if you could find a way to insulate a simple structure and make your own walk-in cooler for a few hundred dollars?
-Ron Khosla, a farmer and engineer who now resides in Oregon, developed the CoolBot®, a device that tricks a window air conditioner unit into getting colder without freezing.
-Within the last few years, many local farms have invested in a CoolBot® to make a DIY cooler that provides opportunity to extend the harvest to market period and the ability to store produce efficiently and safely.
+Ron Khosla, a farmer, and engineer who now resides in Oregon developed the CoolBot®, a device that tricks a window air conditioner unit into getting colder without freezing.
+Within the last few years, many local farms have invested in a CoolBot® to make a DIY cooler that provides an opportunity to extend the harvest to market period and the ability to store produce efficiently and safely.
 More information about the CoolBot and designs for structures are available at https://www.storeitcold.com/agriculture

-Are you proud of a useful tool or piece of equipment you have made and would like to share it other farmers?
+Are you proud of a useful tool or piece of equipment you have made and would like to share it with other farmers?
 Please email a photo, along with your name and a brief description of what it is to SmallFarmsProgram@oregonstate.edu and we’ll post it on our OSU Small Farms Facebook page.